PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Related Work

 \section{Related Work}

-Early approaches, such as CPA and SAMS-VAE, use variational autoencoders (VAEs) to learn disentangled latent spaces where basal cellular states and perturbation effects are modeled as independent and compositional components.
-CPA \citep{lotfollahi2023predicting} first established this framework by decomposing cellular responses into a collection of independent embeddings for basal states, perturbations and covariates.
-To ensure these representations remain disentangled, CPA uses an adversarial loss, which helps the model generalize to novel perturbation and covariate combinations.
+Early approaches such as CPA and SAMS-VAE, use variational autoencoders (VAEs) to learn disentangled latent spaces where basal cellular states and perturbation effects are modeled as independent and compositional components.
+CPA \citep{lotfollahi2023predicting} established this framework by decomposing cellular responses into a collection of independent embeddings for basal states, perturbations and covariates.
 A recent follow-up work that is SAMS-VAE~\citep{bereket2023modelling}, introduces sparsity constraints to the latent encodings of perturbation effects and shows improved biological interpretability.
 Biolord~\citep{biolord} leverages biological attributes such as perturbation and covariates to partition the latent space which leads to biologically meaningful latent representations.

-Single-cell foundation models like scGPT and STATE have leveraged the Transformer architecture and massive pre-training to capture complex gene-gene interactions across millions of cells. scGPT \citep{scGPT} treats genes as tokens and utilizes a masked value modeling objective to reconstruct perturbed states by learning the underlying geometry of cellular manifolds.
-The STATE \citep{Adduri2025.06.26.661135} decouples representation from dynamics through specialized modules: a State Embedding (SE) module that maps 270 million cells into a stable latent space, and a State Transition (ST) transformer that explicitly models sets of cells and non-linear trajectories between control and perturbed cell states.
+Single-cell foundation models such as scGPT and STATE have leveraged the Transformer architecture and massive pre-training to capture complex gene-gene interactions across millions of cells. scGPT~\citep{scGPT} treats genes as tokens and utilizes a masked value modeling objective to capture complex gene-gene interactions and reconstruct perturbed cellular states.
+The State~\citep{Adduri2025.06.26.661135} model employs a state embedding module that maps 270 million cells into a shared latent space, and a state transition transformer that explicitly models sets of cells and transitions between control and perturbed cell states.